Carnival season is in full swing, and if you're contemplating indulging in a king cake this year, this guide is for you.

 5637 Broad St., Greendale (414) 423-4620

-National Bakery will have king cakes available beginning the second week in February.
-The cakes, which are made with a traditional Danish laminated dough infused with cinnamon, are iced and decorated with green, gold and purple sanding sugars.
-Each cake is $18.95 and comes complete with a little plastic baby.
-Pre-orders are accepted and encouraged.
+National Bakery will have king cakes available beginning Feb.
+28. The cakes, which are made with a traditional Danish laminated dough infused with cinnamon, are iced and decorated with green, gold and purple sanding sugars.
+Each cake is $19 and comes complete with a little plastic baby.
+Pre-orders are accepted online and highly encouraged.

 9. O&H Danish Bakery

 9540 S. 27th St., Oak Creek, (414) 856-1141

 If you’re looking for a king cake with Wisconsin flair, look no further than O&H Danish Bakery.
 Their king cake is a cream cheese kringle decorated in green, purple and gold and sold with three strands of beads, a plastic baby and a copy of the king cake story.
 The cakes can be picked up at one of the O&H stores (available Feb.
 25 - March 4) or ordered online (available now through March 2).
 Pricing for the kringles is $12.25 in-store or $27.99 (plus shipping) when ordered online.

 817 N. 68th St., Wauwatosa, (414) 257-0998

 Simma’s bakery will be offering king cake in two flavors (chocolate chip cheese and raspberry cheese) for Fat Tuesday.
 The cakes must be pre-ordered on or before Feb.
 22 for pick-up on March 1.
 A very limited number of cakes will also be available in the bakery for purchase.
 Cost is $15.95 each (a plastic baby is included).